About the Project

 Since then, the project has evolved.
 We’ve held information nights, given presentations, printed and sold books, and more.
 The project was named Best Marketing Campaign at the Cambridge and North Dumfries Community Awards in 2019.

-In fall 2020, the She Is Your Neighbour podcast was released.
+In fall 2020, the first season of the She Is Your Neighbour podcast was released.
 In this podcast, we take a deep dive into domestic violence.
-Through thought-provoking discussions we address hard topics like domestic violence and the drug trade, violence against Indigenous women and girls, challenges for transgender youth seeking support, and more.
+Through thought-provoking discussions we addressed hard topics like domestic violence and the drug trade, violence against Indigenous women and girls, challenges for transgender youth seeking support, and more.

 We encourage you to get involved!
 Read a blog story, tune into the podcast, start conversations, and use the hashtag #SheIsYourNeighbour.
 We can’t do this without you!
 We all have a role to play in ending domestic violence.

 What is Domestic Violence?